A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection: Details of Figure 1: Comparison of Loss Functions on a Toy Example

 Here, we present how Average Precision ($\mathrm{AP}$) is calculated in Figure 1(b).
 Similar to the widely adopted performance metric, COCO-style AP, we use $\mathrm{AP}_\mathrm{IoU}$ with different $\mathrm{IoU}$ thresholds.
 In order to keep things simple but provide the essence of the performance metric, we use four samples with $0.15$ increments (i.e. $\{0.50, 0.65, 0.80,0.95\}$) instead of ten samples with $0.05$ increments as done by original COCO-style AP.

-In order to compute a single average precision with an IoU as the conventional true positive labelling threshold, denoted by $\mathrm{AP}_\mathrm{IoU}$, the approaches vary according to how they sample individual precision values on a PR curve.
-The PR curves corresponding for each detector-$\mathrm{AP}_\mathrm{IoU}$ pair are presented in Fig. \ref{fig:pr_curves}.
+In order to compute a single average precision with an IoU as the conventional true positive labelling threshold, denoted by $\mathrm{AP}_\mathrm{IoU}$, the approaches use different methods for sampling/combining individual precision values on a PR curve.
+The PR curves corresponding to each detector-$\mathrm{AP}_\mathrm{IoU}$ pair are presented in Figure \ref{fig:pr_curves}.
 While drawing these curves, similar to Pascal-VOC and COCO, we also adopt interpolation on the PR curve, which requires keeping the larger precision value in the case that the larger one resides in a lower recall.
 Then, again similar to what these common methods do for a single AP threshold, we check the precision values on different recall values after splitting the recall axis equally.
 Here, we use 10 recall points between 0.1 and 1.0 in 0.1 increments.
-Then, based on the PR curves in Fig. \ref{fig:pr_curves}, we check the precision under these different recall values and present them in Table \ref{tab:perf_calculation}.
+Then, based on the PR curves in Figure \ref{fig:pr_curves}, we check the precision under these different recall values and present them in Table \ref{tab:perf_calculation}.
 Having generated these values in Table \ref{tab:perf_calculation} for each $\mathrm{AP}_\mathrm{IoU}$s, the computation is trivial: Just averaging over these precisions (i.e. row-wise average) yields $\mathrm{AP}_\mathrm{IoU}$s.
-Finally, averaging over these four $\mathrm{AP}_\mathrm{IoU}$s produces the final detection performance as $0.37$, $0.29$ and $0.20$ for $\mathrm{C\&R_1}$, $\mathrm{C\&R_2}$, $\mathrm{C\&R_3}$ respectively (see Table \ref{tab:perf_calculation} -- below).
+Finally, averaging over these four $\mathrm{AP}_\mathrm{IoU}$s produces the final detection performance as $0.37$, $0.29$ and $0.20$ for $\mathrm{C\&R_1}$, $\mathrm{C\&R_2}$, $\mathrm{C\&R_3}$ respectively (see Table \ref{tab:perf_calculation}).